AryaMayekar/Snap-Price-price-comparision-using-n8n-/README.md

    - Select Workflows > Import from File.
    - Choose the `n8n price comparison.json` file from the repo.
    - Activate or execute the workflow to start comparing prices.
+- After doing all of the above steps go on **telegram** and search for Snapprice_bot and in the chat of Snapprice_bot type /start and then you can start comparisonsof products from amazon and flipkart (**Note:** You can create your own telegram bot just make sure to change API key and chat id to your own bot API key and chat id in telegram nodes)